x12q/kotlin-randomizer/README.md

   - One way to make constructor marking easier is to use annotation to mark constructor.
 And then declare such annotation in the constructor rule.
   - Provide user a way to access the low level constructor data so that they can do whatever they want at the low level.

+DONE:
+- improve performance of randomizer by avoiding creating randomizer obj before it is needed